espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

         └── shtc3.c
 ```

 Now we have created the component structure, including all the required files, you can populate the component with your own code.
-To illustrate this process, we will walkthrough the process for creating the I2C sensor SHTC3.
+To illustrate this process, we will walk through the process for creating the I2C sensor SHTC3.

 ### Write the component code